 Running is a great way to deal with stress, but running outside now comes with an added stress — do you need to wear a face mask or is it dangerous to cover your mouth and nose?

-The answer to the first part of the question depends on what your city, country or state requires.
-Some local governments have specific rules for when and where a person must wear face coverings.
+The answer to the first part of the question depends on what your city, country or state requires as well as your vaccination status.
+For instance, the Centers for Disease Control and Prevention (CDC) recently announced that Americans who are fully vaccinated against COVID-19 no longer need to wear a mask outdoors, unless they are in a crowded setting (like a 5K).
 Check out your state's and/or county's government website for up-to-date requirements.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.